jjochen/JJFloatingActionButton/README.md

 actionButton.rightAnchor.constraint(equalTo: view.safeAreaLayoutGuide.rightAnchor, constant: -16).isActive = true
 actionButton.bottomAnchor.constraint(equalTo: view.safeAreaLayoutGuide.bottomAnchor, constant: -16).isActive = true
 ```
+## Example

+To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Author

+Jochen Pfeiffer, pod@jochen-pfeiffer.com

 ## License

-Photo Stickers is available under the MIT license.
+JJFloatingActionButton is available under the MIT license.
 See the LICENSE file for more info.